Custom uploader

 Supported request body types:

-syntax can be used as value to supply input text or URL.
+For a text uploader or URL shortener, the {input} syntax can be used as a value to supply input text or a URL.

-This field can be only used when Body
+This field can only be used when Body is Form data (multipart/form-data).

-For example in this HTML code: <input type="file" name="file_image">
+For example, in this HTML code: <input type="file" name="file_image">, the file form name is file_image.

-These textboxes can be used to parse response to get URL result.
-If response only contains URL then no need to write anything to URL textbox.
+These text boxes can be used to parse the response to get the URL result.
+If the response only contains a URL, then there is no need to write anything in the URL text box.

-Make sure to also parse error message so ShareX can show user friendly error message to users.
+Make sure to also parse the error message so ShareX can show a user-friendly error message.

 This syntax is usable in the following sections, with a few exceptions:

-For example syntaxes which involves parsing response only usable in URL sections as expected.
+For example, syntaxes that involve parsing the response are only usable in URL sections, as expected.

-You can find list of all available syntaxes with example usages at bottom.
+You can find a list of all available syntaxes with example usages at the bottom.

-If response only contains file name (or id) and if you would like to append it to domain then you can use this syntax.
+If the response only contains a file name (or ID) and you would like to append it to the domain, then you can use this syntax.

-But if response just contains full URL then you don't have to use this syntax because empty URL textbox will use response automatically.
+If the response contains a full URL, then you don't have to use this syntax because an empty URL text box will use the response automatically.

 Syntax: